BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 ## Sequence Generation

-Genomes were annotated using Bakta, producing .gff3 files stored in the genomes_annotated/ folder.
+Bakta annotated genomes, producing GFF3 files located in genomes_annotated folder.
 Genome completeness was assessed with BUSCO using the lineage dataset (bacteria_odb10).
 Core genes were aligned, filtered, and used for pan-genome analysis with Panaroo.

 ## Tools Used
-- Bakta – genome annotation and standardization of gene sequences.
+- Bakta – Genome annotation and standardization of gene sequences.
-- BUSCO – genome completeness assessment using conserved single-copy orthologs.
+- BUSCO – Genome completeness assessment using conserved single-copy orthologs.
-- Panaroo – core and pan-genome determination and gene presence/absence analysis.
+- Panaroo – Core and pan-genome determination and gene presence/absence analysis.
-- CD-HIT – protein clustering to reduce redundancy (90% identity threshold).
+- CD-HIT – Protein clustering to reduce redundancy (90% identity threshold).
-- MAFFT – multiple sequence alignment of core genes.
+- MAFFT – Multiple sequence alignment of core genes.
-- IQ-TREE / FastTree – phylogenetic tree construction.
+- IQ-TREE / FastTree – Phylogenetic tree construction.
-- Cytoscape – visualization of gene co-occurrence networks.
+- Cytoscape – Visualization of gene co-occurrence networks.
 - Panaroo Workflow

 ### Annotated GFF3 files from genomes_annotated/ were used as input for Panaroo: